 You just realized you forgot to change the engine oil in your snowblower.
 Now you want to know what damage can happen to your engine.
-I have seen many failed engines in snowblowers due running dirty oil in my years repair snowblowers and managing a power equipment store.
+I have seen many failed engines in snowblowers due to running dirty oil.

 There are many people who are under the misconception they don’t need to change the engine oil in their snowblower.
 This is so not the case.
 The oil in the engine does more than people think.

 People often don’t think about putting money into their snowblower until it doesn’t start or encounter other engine problems.
 Give your snowblower a little bit of attention once a year and you will be surprised how long that snowblower can last you.

 This article addresses 4-stage (4-cycle) snowblower engines.
 Follow the safety precautions listed in your operator’s manual before working on your snowblower including disconnecting the spark plug wires.